sanbales/openmbee-vm/README.md

 In addition, this stack also sets up
 * [pgAdmin, a Postgres database browser][pgadmin] v4.20
 * [Dejavu, an ElasticSearch browser][dejavu] v3.2.3
+as additional tools to help browse the data within MMS and
 * [Apache Jena Fuseki, a SPARQL server][fuseki] v3.5.0
+* [WebProtégé, an environment to develop ontologies][webprotege] v4.0.2
-as additional tools to help browse the data within MMS.
+as additional tools to help the development of ontologies.

 > This virtual machine was developed to facilitate the installation of the OpenMBEE MMS server.
 It is intended as a stop-gap solution until a scalable containerized version of the OpenMBEE MMS server can be developed, e.g., using [Kubernetes][kubernetes].